Year 9 Personal Development (PD)

 - Relationships and sex education (RSE) – including: Key words and definitions, Sex and the law & Consent, methods of contraception (with condom demonstration), STI’s and where to get advice, Impact of viewing harmful online content such as pornography, Recognising Factors that lead to healthy intimate relationships.

-- Health and Wellbeing- including: Illegal drugs, Alcohol and first aid, practising the Recovery Position, basic first aid for minor or common injuries, what is CPR? using defibrillators, promoting positive mental health and finding out about infectious diseases.
+- Health and Wellbeing- including: Illegal drugs- recap cannabis then wider research- including cocaine and heroin, Alcohol- recap units, effects on the body and wider impact on sexual health and relationships, Alcohol and advertising - Resisting the pressure to drink, Alcohol and first aid- practising the Recovery Position, basic first aid for minor or common injuries, what is CPR? using defibrillators, promoting positive mental health and finding out about infectious diseases.

 Religious Education (RE)